csc301-2023-winter/assignment-2-3-3-liming65/README.md

 ## ![page 2](./img/pg2.jpg)

 # page 3
-This page shows the content of the database
+This page shows the content of the database, and that's everything!
+Over all, we make a UI for user to be able to "save" and "check" data to the Azure cloud database.